antnavteam/lateralised_visual_memories/README.md

 # lateralised_visual_memories
 Updating an allocentric goal from lateralised egocentric visual memories

-Contains the data and code to run the analysis presented in our Nature Communication article:
+Contains the data and codes to run the analyses and display the figures presented in our Nature Communication article:

 Updating an allocentric goal from lateralised egocentric visual memories Antoine Wystrach, Florent Le Moël, Leo Clement, Sebastian Schwarz